David Corney

 Selected Publications

 A full set of my peer-reviewed publications is available online at dcorney.com/publications, and copies of all papers are available on request.
-Recent papers include:
+Some favourite papers include:

 D. Corney, D. Albakour, M. Martinez and S. Moussa (2016) “What do a Million News Articles Look Like?” in First International Workshop on Recent Trends in News Information Retrieval (NewsIR’16; co-located with ECIR 2016), Padua, Italy.
 Full text